asianriceballs/komunity-design/content/faq/_index.md

 ---
 title: "Faq"
-description: "Komunity Design has a few answers to some commonly asked questions."
+description: "Komunity Design has a few answers to some commonly and frequently asked questions."
 ---